This homemade coconut green pea soup is a very filling, wholesome soup made with just a few ingredients.

 Keep stirring meanwhile.

-Cover the pan and let it simmer for 30 min
+Cover the pan, bring to a boil and then let it simmer for 30 min.

 Top with sunflower seeds, garden cress, a dash of beetroot powder (optional) and some coconut milk.